Are you Hiring?

 What can I do to pass the background?

 On a national average, 80% of the applicants will be disqualified during the background stage.
 This is not because they are bad applicants, just applicants that have “secrets” that were found out during the investigation by the investigator.
 Most of the time, they are small mistakes that if told to the investigator at the time of the initial interview, would not have disqualified them.

-Be complete with your personal history statement and do not leave anything out.
+Be candid and complete with your personal history statement and do not leave anything out.
 When you meet with the investigator, be open, truthful, and honest.
 Let us decide what is important or not.
 Most background failures are due to an attempt to hide small mistakes.
 Omission is the same as lying to the investigator, regardless of its content or importance to the investigation.